 Immunizations: ALL students born after January 1, 1957 registered for 6 credits or more must show proof of immunity to Measles, Mumps & Rubella.
 Certain exceptions may apply.
-Check with Student Health for the specifics of this requirement.
+Check with Health Services for the specifics of this requirement.

 Attendance: Our online “attendance” requirements differ from on-campus requirements due to the unique nature and compressed time frames of online learning.
 Online courses are designed as outcome-based not attendance-based courses.
 This means that in online courses it matters more that you complete your assignments than when you complete them.
 This allows students to have maximum flexibility in completing their work when it is convenient for them.

 As a result, students are expected to complete all assignments in accordance with the due dates and instructions published in the course syllabus provided by the professor.
 The only exceptions granted will be with faculty approval and these will only be permitted with necessary and reasonable requests.

 Course In-completions: Course instructors and Davis College staff will work with students to help facilitate the successful completion of course requirements.
 Circumstances may result in a student not being able to complete a course in the allotted time.
 Students will be expected to work with the instructor, but the final determination rests with the instructor.

 Course Extensions into a Later Term: Requests for extension of courses (due to personal hardships or extenuating circumstances) into a later term will be considered on a case by case basis.
 If approval is granted, students will be assessed a $75 surcharge for each course involved.